-- Be accountable to their patients
+- Be accountable to their patients.

-- Educate patients on processes and procedures
+- Educate patients on processes and procedures.

-- Build a rapport with dissatisfied patients
+- Build a rapport with dissatisfied patients.

-- Let the patient know his or her concerns are taken seriously
+- Let the patient know his or her concerns are taken seriously.

 Observe HIPAA guidelines and Patient Privacy

 First and foremost, patient privacy issues must be respected when posting a response in an online environment.
 You can, however, respond to complaints in general terms that protect the patient’s identity.
-Depending on the situation, general terms may entail explaining office policies, standard office procedures or anything that applies for all patients.
+Depending on the situation, general terms may entail explaining office policies, standard office procedures, or anything that applies to all patients.
 While this approach may not work in all circumstances, it can serve as a guideline for determining if alternative options should be considered when responding to negative reviews.

 Present a Definite Plan of Action